 I’ve also highlighted some real-time examples of how well real estate prices have held up during a global pandemic.
 You can knock the examples all you want, but these are real examples from real people I do not know.

 Below is another real estate outperformance example that closed 40.5% above asking on April 21, 2020.
 This is well into the pandemic and lockdown.
-I’ve got plenty more examples through June 2020 as well.
+I’ve got plenty more examples through 1Q2021 as well.

 Given the strength of real estate on the way down, real estate will likely continue to hold its value or go up further as the economy and the stock market rebound.